The festivities in honor of the Holy Blood (Sang Santíssima), patron saint of the city, are the major festivals of Dénia.

 Bous a la mar

-If there is something that characterizes the patron saint festivities of Dénia, it is the celebration of the bous a la mar (bulls in the sea), a festival declared of National Tourist Interest since 1993, which is celebrated in a semi-square installed in the port.
-There, the participants aim to get the bull to fall into the water.
+If there is something that characterizes the patron saint festivities of Dénia, it is the celebration of the bous a la mar (bulls to the sea), a festival declared of National Tourist Interest since 1993, which is celebrated in a semi-plaza installed in the port.

 Historical data and curiosities

 This celebration dates back to 1925 when the party took shape with the installation of a rectangular enclosure made of wood.
-Initially, Bous a la Mar They were announced in the festival program under the euphemism "Elements with an entrance to Pamplona style".
+Initially, Bous a la Mar they were announced in the party program under the euphemism "the elements with a Pamplona-style entrance".

 It was in 1973 when the expression "Bous a la mar" was born and it is preserved to this day.
-Their importance within the patron saint festivities is so great that since 1983 they are the protagonists of the posters announcing the main festival.
+Its importance within the patron saint festivities is so great that since 1983 they have been the protagonists of the posters advertising the festival.

 Festival Program of the Santíssima Sang